 Below are policies and procedures related to tuition, financial aid, and student health insurance.
 To learn more about tuition and fees, please visit the Office of Student Financial Services.

-All financial obligations must be cleared prior to the completion of each academic term.
-Students who have not cleared their account by the due date will not be allowed to register for upcoming terms, receive an official transcript or letter of recommendation, have academic credits certified, receive a leave of absence, receive other student services, attend class/clerkship for the current academic term, or have a degree conferred.
+Any individual who owes a balance to medical school will not be to enroll, take academic progress toward his/her degree, obtain/release their diploma, to receive a transcript of his/her record, to have his/her academic credits certified, or have a degree certified.
 Late fees of $100 will be charged on balances, if deemed delinquent.
-Unpaid balances will be turned over to an outside collection agency at the end of each academic year..
+Unpaid balances will be turned over to an outside collection agency at the end of each academic year.

 Tuition Refund Policy

-- Second calendar week of the term: 75 percent of Tuition Only
+- Second week of the term: 75% Refund

-- Third calendar week of the term: 50 percent of Tuition Only
+- Third week of the term: 50% Refund

-- Fourth calendar week of the term: 25 percent of Tuition Only
+- Fourth week of the term: 25% Refund

-- After the Fourth week of the term: No Refund
+- After the Fourth week of the term: 0% Refund

 Repetition of Course Work